 Asheville Academy Can Help

-Asheville Academy for Girls is an accredited Therapeutic Boarding School for middle school girls 10-14.
+Asheville Academy is an accredited Therapeutic Boarding School for middle school girls 10-14.
 Our students commonly struggle with anxiety, depression, ADHD, learning differences, attachment, and other emotional and behavioral issues.
 Our program is structured to offer academic support, community service opportunities, and recreation which helps girls develop responsibility and healthier habits.
 This program is focused on emotion regulation and building confidence, communication skills, and social skills that will help students transition back into their home and school life.

 Call 800-264-8709 for more information.
 We can help your family today!